-Test Driven Development (TDD) is one of the core agile programming practices.
-Yet few companies practice it, and fewer still apply it to Apple platforms.
+Test-Driven Development (TDD) is a core practice of Technical Agility.
+Yet few companies practice it (and wonder why they’re having trouble with agility).
+Fewer still apply it to Apple platforms.

 Anyone who cares about unit testing for iOS would benefit from this workshop.
 It's a great way to get through the hard part of writing the first few tests and starting to think about writing tests first.

 My experience with refactoring in the past had been more like: tear everything out, refactor it, pray that everything works and all of the logic was maintained between the refactors.
-It was fraught with uncertainty and a fear of forgetfulness.
 TDD and having unit tests to lean on was a night-and-day difference in refactoring.
 There was no fear or uncertainty, just refactoring and running tests.
 It was brilliant!
 I also found it very insightful we were able to test many different UIKit elements using unit tests.
 That is super powerful, because unit tests are much faster, more reliable, and cheaper/easier to implement than UI tests.